skienzmatishun/rippreport/content/p/honey-bees/index.md

 {{< socialpreview url="https://rippreport.com/p/quid-quo-pro/" >}}

 Tonight the b’s are going to sting Fairhope and they do not give a damn what you think or your constitutional right to free speech.
 They want the honey.
-Follow the money.
+We follow the money.